 Ironically, despite the fact that a compressor’s purpose is the “reduce” the dynamic range, therefore reducing the volume before make-up and output, compressors are actually used to increase the ‘perceived loudness’ of an audio signal.

 In music production, this is used to give audio signals a more consistent volume range in a mix.
-A voice, for instance, may require compression in order for it to stand out and be consistently noticeable, no matter how loud or soft the music gets.
+A voice, for instance, may require a compression plugin in order for it to stand out and be consistently noticeable, no matter how loud or soft the music gets.
 A good compressor that pairs well with vocals, along with the right settings to use while recording and mixing, will help a lot with that, as well as provide well needed dynamic “control.”

 A compressor may also be used on instruments that don’t have a very long sustain.
 A drum kick or snare, for instance, is loud but it doesn’t last long.
 A guitar pick is similar, as well as the higher notes on the piano.
 A compressor will reduce to loudest part (the instant a note is struck), so that the volume of the tail end of the note can be increased, giving it a longer, fuller sound.